BitInByte/.dotfiles/README.md

 ## Information

 This config only works with Neovim +0.5.
-It uses a lot of lua plugins and ViM doesn't support it yet.
+It is almost 100% Lua and ViM doesn't support it.

 ## External Dependencies